Kerndog73/Poll/docs/design.md

-For simplicity, the same data format could be used in mutually exclusive choice mode but this could make some operations less efficient than they might be if they indexes were used.
+For simplicity, the same data format could be used in mutually exclusive choice mode but this could make some operations less efficient than they might be if indices were used.
 The CSV representation must also be considered.
 Using the same CSV representation for both may be inconvenient.

 The client-side JavaScript must be responsible for converting the form data to this compact representation and submitting it to the server.